Functionize and TestRail Integration Overview

 Integrate Functionize test automation with TestRail to allow automated test results from Functionize to be visible in TestRail for reporting purposes.
-This native integration allows you to connect to TestRail Cloud, TestRail Enterprise Cloud, or Enterprise Server.
+This native integration allows you to connect to TestRail Cloud.
 After the integration is setup, you can link a test from Functionize to the corresponding test case TestRail.
 Then, when the test is executed through an orchestration in Functionize, the orchestration results will populate into a TestRail test run.
 From both tools, you can see fields that are mapped, including the Status and ID.
 You also have a hyperlink to navigate easily between linked objects across the two tools.

 Setting up the Integration

-To set up the native integration, you can configure the project mapping in the Functionize project's Integration Settings.
-You will also need administrative permissions in TestRail to configure the integration from TestRail as well.
+To set up the native integration, you can configure the project mapping in the Functionize Team's Integration settings.
+Administrative permissions are required in Functionize to configure the integration from TestRail.

-Note: We only support TestRail Cloud and the project type: "Single Repository for all cases" (see image below)
+Note: We currently only support TestRail Cloud and the project type: 'Single Repository for all cases' (see image below).

-1. Click on Administration from the top right corner.
-Select Site Settings from the right navigation panel.
-Then, select the API tab.
+Click on Administration from the top right corner, select Site Settings from the right navigation panel and then select the API tab